hyoshioka0128/CloudAppSecurityDocs.ja-jp/CloudAppSecurityDocs/general-setup.md

 ## <a name="prerequisites"></a>必要条件

-ポータルにアクセスするには、次の IP アドレスをファイアウォールの許可一覧に追加して、Cloud App Security ポータルにアクセスできるようにする必要があります。
+For portal access, it's necessary to add the following IP addresses to your Firewall's allow list to provide access for the Cloud App Security portal:

 * 104.42.231.28

-米国政府の GCC 高のお客様については、次の IP アドレスをファイアウォールの許可一覧に追加して、Cloud App Security GCC High ポータルにアクセスできるようにする必要もあります。
+For US Government GCC High customers, it's also necessary to add the following IP addresses to your Firewall’s allow list to provide access for the Cloud App Security GCC High portal:

 * 52.227.143.223
 * 13.72.19.4